eraybasar/pesdk-docs/_guides/html5/v5/guides/custom-bar.md

 published: true # Either published or not
 ---

-The editor is absolutely position and it provides handlers for `export` and `close` funtions in main canvas action bar.
+The editor provides handlers for `export` and `close` functions in the main canvas action bar.
 We can make use of this to create a custom main canvas action bar.

 Let's start with a design template such as this.